 Calgary has given me so much.
 This is a real City of opportunity.
 I'm not saying it's going to be quick or easy, but if you commit yourself fully, put in the time, hard work and be humble, Calgary notices.
 Calgary has become my home, I've grown here in ways I don't think possible had I stayed in Burlington.
 The whole of Alberta gives me a feeling Ontario never did.
 There's a real hope here.
 There are real people, willing to take real chances on untested individuals trying to find their place in a very big, very competitive country.

-Now I've taken another leap with Lendrix, and again it's as exciting as it is daunting.
-I only hope that i run my company in a way that makes Calgarians proud of their investment in me.
+Now I've taken another leap with Lendrix HVAC Services, and again it's as exciting as it is daunting.
+I only hope that I run my company in a way that makes Calgarians proud of their investment in me.
 I'm not trying to get rich.
 I just want to help show my kids and my community (and maybe remind myself) of what this City will give back to you if you let it.
 Endless opportunity to find the things your good at, to be bad at the things you're not and a real fighting chance at success, however you define it.

 If you're reading this Calgary all I can say is thank you.
 I owe you one.

 Justin Meagher, Owner: Lendrix Hvac Services Inc.